riokitumbra/UseMyCurrentAccount/README.md

 # UseMyCurrentAccount

-Get it in the [Edge Extension Store](https://microsoftedge.microsoft.com/addons/detail/hbfacnnpimgddoojjaonnnbeljegicfl)
+This version has not been published to the Edge Extension Store, and instead needs to be manually added.
+You can install the original version of the extension in the [Edge Extension Store](https://microsoftedge.microsoft.com/addons/detail/hbfacnnpimgddoojjaonnnbeljegicfl)

 If you have multiple "Connected to Windows" accounts, you'll be prompted to pick which account every time you access a site that requires a login.